Creating your personal website using Quarto

 quarto preview

-You will need to supply the path to your website directory when previewing from a different location.
+You can also preview your website from different locations using file paths.
+You’ll need to supply the path to your website directory when previewing from a different location.
 For example, if my Quarto website directory is at Users/samanthacsik/git/mysite, but I am one directory above in Users/samanthacsik/git, I can run quarto preview mysite.
 Alternatively I could provide the full path quarto preview User/samanthacsik/git/mysite or relative path quarto preview ~/git/mysite, no matter which directory I’m currently in.

 1. Initialize your project as a git repository.
 At this point you’ve created a directory (folder) containing some important website scaffolding files, but they’re not yet being tracked by Git.
 First be sure to cd into your website folder.
 Then, initialize this folder as a git repository using the git init command in the terminal window.